 How Cosigners Work

-If you’re applying for VSAC’s Vermont Advantage Student Loan, you will need to have a cosigner on your loan.
+If you’re applying for a student loan, it may be an advantage to have a cosigner on your loan.
 A cosigner—often a parent—is a person with a good/excellent credit history who supports your education goals and agrees to be held responsible for the loan if you fail to make your monthly payments.
 Having a cosigner with good or excellent credit may enable you to get a lower interest rate on your loan.

 - Is equally liable for the debt